Estimate Time5 min

 If you have plans to move to a state where future distributions from a traditional IRA or employer-sponsored retirement plan will be taxed at a higher rate, such as California, it could be advantageous to do the Roth conversion before you relocate.
 However, if you're moving from a high-tax state to a lower-tax state, the tax cost of converting to a Roth may not be worth it because those future distributions would not be taxable in a state like Texas.

-What are your expectations around your future income?
+What are your expectations around your future income and tax rates?

-If you anticipate that your income may decrease significantly enough in a future year to reduce your marginal tax rate, you might consider postponing a Roth IRA conversion until that lower-income year.
+If you anticipate that your income may decrease significantly enough in a future year to reduce your marginal tax rate, you might consider postponing a Roth conversion until that lower-income year.
 On the other hand, if you expect to be in the same or a higher tax bracket in retirement, it may be worth considering an earlier conversion.
+Similarly, if you expect tax rates to rise in the future, a Roth conversion this year may make more sense than converting when tax rates are higher in the future.

 Do you want to protect your inheritors from taxes?